rason-developer/rason-developer/README.md

-- 👋 Hi, I’m Bruno, but i usually use the name Rason.
+- 👋 Hi, I’m Bruno, but i usually use the name Rason online.
 - 👀 I’m interested in back end development.
 - 🌱 I’m currently learning Python Django.
 - 💞️ I’m looking to collaborate on Back End Projects!